 Robert D. Stout 1941

 Stout and his late wife, Elizabeth, traveled the world as a result of his research and educational career.
-Widely published, Stout continues to work on campus.
-He directs welding studies for the Navy's Fleet of the Future and other programs at the Engineering Research Center for Advanced Technology for Large Structural Systems (ATLSS).
 In recognition of his outstanding contributions to education and engineering, Stout has received numerous awards and national honors, including the American Welding Society Lincoln Gold Medal, the American Society for Metals International (ASMI) Stoughton Teaching Award, and the AE White Teaching Award.

 From 1955 to 1980, Stout served as one of the official American representatives to the International Institute of Welding, participating in the commission to study the behavior of metals subjected to welding.
 Upon his retirement in 1980, a group of students and colleagues established the R.D.
 Stout Chair in Materials Science to express their appreciation for Stout's service as an educator, researcher and dean.
 Stout has provided generously for the chair.
 Additionally, he established the Elizabeth V. Stout Dissertation Prize Fund for doctoral students.

 Stout continued to work four to five days a week at Lehigh’s ATLSS up until his retirement in 2011.
 He passed away December 2012.